Osiris-Team/1JPM/README.md

 thus does not contain all the functionalities of the other major build tools like Maven and Gradle, however should provide the basic and most used functions.

+### IntelliJ IDEA and VSCode plugins (Future release)
+- Allow seamless integration into major IDEs.

-Below you can see some Gradle tasks that are available in 1JPM (or planned).
+### Below you can see some Gradle tasks that are available in 1JPM (or planned).

 ### `build` ✅